tomjoht/tomjoht.github.io/_restapicourse/docapis_resource_descriptions.md

 * [Box API](https://box-content.readme.io/#add-a-comment-to-an-item)

 ## How I go about it
+{{activity}}

-Here's how I went about creating the endpoint description:
+Here's how I went about creating the endpoint description.
+If you want to try crafting your own description of the endpoint first, and then compare yours to mine, go for it.
+However, you can also just follow along here.

 <div class="docSample">
 <p>I start by making a list of what the resource contains. </p>